WTMD: FM license

+Smooth Jazz

-In 1991, faced with an audience that was unsustainably small for its funding needs, WCVT flipped to smooth jazz and light adult contemporary "89.7 The Breeze", changing callsigns to WTMD.
+In 1991, faced with an audience that was unsustainably small for its funding needs, WCVT flipped to smooth jazz and light adult contemporary as "89.7 The Breeze."
+It changed its call sign to WTMD.
 Despite the apparent meaning of "Towson, Maryland", the call letters began as an initialism for "Where Towson Makes a Difference."
-Students protested the loss of their musical outlet, arguing that since they were still a major funding source it should play what they wanted.
+(The letters have also been backronymed into the station's current slogan, "Total Music Discovery".)
+Students protested the loss of their musical outlet, arguing that since they were still a major funding source, WTMD should play what they wanted.
 General manager Jim English put it bluntly to the Baltimore Sun: "Nobody's listening."

 Management contended that the station's primary goal was to teach broadcasting, not entertain students, and it needed to switch to a more accessible format to resolve persistent revenue shortfalls.
 Full-service NPR member station WJHU (88.1 FM) had four times the audience with a comparable signal.

+Adult Alternative

-After eleven years of what Sun media reporter David Folkenflik derisively referred to as "low-calorie" elevator music, WTMD flipped to adult album alternative (AAA) – a mix of indie rock, rock, folk and alternative country – on December 3, 2002.
-Station management indicated they were impressed by the success of stations such as WXPN and KCRW, and sought a musical format not otherwise accessible in Baltimore; at the time, WEAA, WJHU, and Washington's WPFW also devoted at least part of their broadcast days to jazz.
-The AAA format has achieved a similar level of success, and WTMD has developed a reputation as a strong supporter of the local music scene.
+After eleven years of what Sun media reporter David Folkenflik derisively referred to as "low-calorie" elevator music, WTMD flipped to adult album alternative (AAA) – a mix of indie rock, alternative rock, folk and alternative country – on December 3, 2002.
+Station management indicated they were impressed by the success of stations such as WXPN and KCRW, and sought a musical format not otherwise accessible in Baltimore.
+At the time, WEAA, WJHU, and Washington's WPFW also devoted at least part of their broadcast days to jazz.
+The AAA format has achieved a similar level of success, and WTMD developed a reputation as a strong supporter of the local music scene.

 WTMD concurrently moved from faculty oversight in the Department of Electronic Media and Film to direct management by the university's communications department.
-The station currently has an all-professional office and air staff, although Towson students are hired as interns and have worked their way into on-air positions.
+The station employed an all-professional office and air staff, although Towson students served as interns and worked their way into on-air positions.
 In 2014, the station's management was delegated to the affiliated nonprofit Towson University Public Media, though the university retained ownership of the station and its assets.

 The carrier current network became known as WTSR ("Towson State Radio") in 1981, and gradually became more eclectic after the FM station dropped progressive rock.
 It was shut down in 2004; WTSR moved online and still exists today as XTSR.

+Change in ownership

-In May 2021, Your Public Radio Corp., the owner of WYPR, reached an agreement to acquire the station for $3 million.
-WTMD will retain its format and programming.
-The acquisition closed that November, after receiving Federal Communications Commission approval.
+In May 2021, Your Public Radio Corporation, the owner of WYPR, reached an agreement to acquire the station for $3 million.
+WTMD retains its format and programming.
+The acquisition closed on November 10, 2021, after receiving Federal Communications Commission approval.

+In 2024, Your Public Media changed its name to Baltimore Public Media.